calmjs/calmjs/README.rst

 ======

-A Python framework for building toolchains and utilities for working with the JavaScript/Node.js ecosystem from within a Python environment.
+A Python framework for building toolchains and utilities for working with the JavaScript/Node.js ecosystem from within a Python environment, done in a way that facilitates the creation and execution of tests for proving the successful integration of the two.

 .. image:: https://travis-ci.org/calmjs/calmjs.svg?branch=master
     :target: https://travis-ci.org/calmjs/calmjs